A Trauma-Informed Writing & Wellness Practice

 Here's What This Is

 The method: Writing directly about difficult material, or through persona, myth, genre, and form.
 Whichever feels safe, productive, and generative for you.
 The community: An online writing community with daily practice, weekly co-writing sessions, monthly trauma writing workshops and craft seminars.
 Three tiers based on how much feedback and guidance you want.
 The facilitator: Erik Fuhrer.
 PhD in Creative Writing.
-72+ workshops facilitated.
-Author of eight books.
+50+ workshops facilitated.
+Author of nine books.
 Featured in Psychology Today.
 The first step: A free 5-day email course.
 Five prompts.
 No commitment.
 Community opens July 1.

 A space to stop doomsday prepping for the next storm.